sindresorhus/query-string/readme.md

 ##### skipEmptyString

-Skip keys with empty strings as the value.
+Skip keys with an empty string as the value.

 Type: `boolean`\
 Default: `false`